 Can’t attend, not won’t attend…

 What if we changed the way we think about this, and actually saw it for what it is?
 Instead of saying the child/young person WON’T attend school (and thus refusing/actively avoiding) we should be saying they CAN’T attend.
-After all, if they had a physical illness that prevented them from going to school you wouldn’t be saying they’re willingly not attending or refusing, would you?
+After all, if they had a physical illness that prevented them from going to school, then you wouldn’t be saying they’re willingly not attending or refusing, would you?

 Blame Culture and Misconceptions